infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/02_scanned_bot_event.md

   - intermediate
 ---

-> Gear up for **3 - ScannedRobotEvent** 😎
+> Gear up for **3 - ScannedBotEvent** 😎

-# Working with ScannedRobotEvent
+# Working with ScannedBotEvent

-`ScannedRobotEvent` is a key event in Robocode, fired automatically whenever your robot's radar detects another robot.
+`ScannedBotEvent` is a key event in Robocode, fired automatically whenever your robot's radar detects another robot.
 Almost every robot should override this method to respond to detected opponents.

-## `onScannedRobot(ScannedRobotEvent event)`
+## `onScannedBot(ScannedBotEvent event)`

 ### What it Does